omnixtar/omnixtar.github.io/why/index.md

 If you do not understand what *incomes of the users and free software programmers* mean, then perhaps you should start asking why.

+*In the era after DeepSeek was launched, there is really no more excuses for asking AI bots deeper questions that White Anglo Saxon Protestants Americans consider blamsphemous and politically incorrect.*

 They make so much money using centralized architecture.
 We do Decentralised architecture.

 But should you?
 Why not?